Andrew Vaughn Player Props: White Sox vs. Rays

-The Chicago White Sox, including Andrew Vaughn (hitting .270 in his past 10 games, with four doubles, a home run, four walks and seven RBI), take on starter Shane McClanahan and the Tampa Bay Rays at Tropicana Field, Saturday at 4:05 PM ET.
+The Chicago White Sox and Andrew Vaughn, who went 0-for-4 last time out, battle Zach Eflin and the Tampa Bay Rays at Tropicana Field, Sunday at 1:40 PM ET.

 Andrew Vaughn Game Info & Props vs. the Rays